 During the XIX Festival del Habano in Havana, Cuba, earlier this year, Habanos S.A. announced that it would be debuting three new vitolas under the Montecristo marca.

 Dubbed Linea 1935, the new cigars are blended with tobacco from the Pinar del Río region in order to be the strongest Montecristo line on the market.
-In addition, unlike the regular Montecristo releases, each of the Linea 1935 vitolas have special secondary bands with the name of of the specific viola included.
+In addition, unlike the regular Montecristo releases, each of the Linea 1935 vitolas has special secondary bands with the name of the specific viola included.
 While specific prices or a release date have not been announced yet, we do know that all three sizes are being packaged in boxes of 20.

 The three vitolas in the Montecristo Linea 1935 are:

 - Montecristo Linea 1935 Dumas (5 1/8 x 49)

 - Montecristo Linea 1935 Maltés (6 x 53)